nagyistge/percona-agent/README.md

 -------------

 1. [Get your api-key](https://cloud.percona.com/api-key)
-2. Run in terminal `curl -s https://cloud.percona.com/get | sudo bash /dev/stdin -api-key your-api-key-here`
+2. Run in terminal:
+   `curl -s https://cloud.percona.com/get | sudo bash /dev/stdin -api-key your-api-key-here`

 More about *One Line Install* and other installation options can be found in our [Installation Guide](INSTALL.md)